There are many wonderful guides for getting started in genetic genealogy.

 Keep in mind that even if you test only one person, taking multiple tests is ideal.
 That said, it's better to have tested many relatives one way than to have tested one person several ways.

 Be mindful that 23&Me's test also provides health-related information.
 Make sure your test-taker is fine with this.
 My husband wasn't, and so we fish in other pools.
-If I, greedy genealogy that I am, can handle this, so can you.
+If I, greedy genealogist that I am, can handle this, so can you.

 FTDNA is the only mainstream company doing "thorough" yDNA/mtDNA testing.
 They also store your DNA, so you can order one test now and others later without getting a new sample.
 If you think that you will want to know more about the test-taker's direct paternal or direct maternal lines, also test with FTDNA.

 Not an American?
 Consider testing here.
 LivingDNA takes uploaded results from other companies (see next section), but the wait will be an unknown number of months, and you may or may not get all of the features you want (reports vary).
 American?
-Only if your budget is big and your patience is short.
+Only if your budget is Bill Gates-ian and your patience is short.

-Sales happen at all or most companies around DNA Day (April), Mother's Day (May), Father's Day (June in the US, September in Oz), and Christmas.
+Sales happen at all or most companies around DNA Day (April), Mother's Day (May), Father's Day (June in the US, September in Oz), and "Black Friday"/Christmas.
 Some companies, like Ancestry, discount their kits at other times, too, like St Patrick's Day.
 Google around or hit the various Facebook groups before ordering and see if a sale is likely to come up soon.
 (The $20 you save is $20 that you can put on another test...)

 Don't withhold your family tree because you think playing coy will lead to more personal communication.
 I almost never contact matches without trees.
 I do reach out to people with trees when I have a discovery they might enjoy.
 I just don't have time to woo people who may not even care.
+Almost everyone has too many other more forthcoming matches to chase up.

 The presence of a tree signals that you are interested in family history (and not just ethnicity charts) and shows others what you already know.